Biographies of Prominent

 Valerie G. Kinney

-Valerie G. Kinney had worked for the Utah Association for the Deaf (UAD) since 1967, a total of over 40 years.
-Her work with the UAD has given her a lengthy history of involvement in the Deaf community (UAD Bulletin, July 2011).
-She has previously served on the Utah Association for the Deaf as vice president, secretary, assistant treasurer, treasurer, UAD Bulletin editor, and UAD Announce moderator, among other positions.
-Valerie, as a Utah Deaf woman is the longest serving member of the association.
+Valarie G. Kinney has made significant contributions to the Utah Association of the Deaf.
+She joined the UAD in 1967 after graduating from Gallaudet College in 1966 with a major in English.
+Her work with the UAD has given her a long history of involvement in the Deaf community.
+She previously served on the board of the Utah Association for the Deaf as vice president, secretary, assistant treasurer, treasurer, UAD Bulletin editor, UAD Announce moderator, business manager, Deaf Bookstore manager, co-editor of a directory for deaf Utahns, the Utah Telecom Book, and on numerous Utah Association of the Deaf committees.

 Biography of Valerie G. Kinney (PDF)